IliHanSoLow/WebSearch/README.md

 # WebSearch

-Terminal Websearch in Rust inspired by OhMyZsh's web-search
+Terminal Websearch written in Rust inspired by OhMyZsh's web-search

 ---